Deriving motivic coactions and single-valued maps at genus zero from zeta generators: Multiple polylogarithms and the motivic coaction

 In the one-variable case, with $a_i \in \{0,1\}$, the explicit construction of single-valued MPLs was given by Brown \cite{svpolylog}.
-This was generalised to single-valued MPLs in two variables in \cite{Broedel:2016kls} and to an arbitrary number of variables in \cite{DelDuca:2016lad}.
-See Section \ref{sec:7} for more details about this map ${\rm sv}$ and two proofs (Section \ref{sec:7.proof} and \ref{sec:7.3}) of our new formula in Theorem \ref{thm:sv} encoding how the ${\rm sv}$ map acts on motivic MPLs.
+This was generalised to single-valued MPLs in two variables (say $a_i \in \{0,1,y\}$ for some $y \in \mathbb C \setminus \{0,1\}$) in \cite{Broedel:2016kls} and to an arbitrary number of variables in \cite{DelDuca:2016lad}.
+See Section \ref{sec:7} for more details about this map ${\rm sv}$ and two proofs (Section \ref{sec:7.proof} and \ref{sec:7.3}) of our new formula in Theorem \ref{thm:sv} (previewed in (\ref{prevtwo})) encoding how the ${\rm sv}$ map acts on motivic MPLs.